RobertoCordova/onnx/README.md

 <p align="center">
         <img src="./imgs/export.png"/>

-This step is optional, but as I know the format of the uncomming data I prefer do this with Pytorch, in Javascript is a little more complicate.
+This step is optional, but as I know the format of the uncomming data, so I prefer do this with Pytorch, in Javascript is a little more complicate.
 Also added <a href="https://en.wikipedia.org/wiki/Softmax_function">Softmax</a>   because I want to have probability distribution in my outcome.
 <p align="center">
         <img src="./imgs/pre_post_process.png"/>

-Once I have exported model, I will test in oder to be sure that it will work.
+Once I have exported model, I will test in order to be sure that it will work.
 <p align="center">
         <img src="./imgs/test.png"/>
-**
-<p><a href="https://github.com/microsoft/onnxjs">ONNX.js</a> is a Javascript library for running ONNX models on browsers and on Node.js.</p>

  <hr>
-Remember! ..
-If you come from the future and I published this post a few days ago, maybe the whole exercise is finished and you can take a look at it by running it
+If you come from the future and I published this post a few days ago, maybe the whole exercise is finished and you can take a look at it.